djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 ```
 ./BUILD.sh deploy
 ```
 The board stays in bootloader mode.
-Run yor terminal emulator and reset the board...
+Run your terminal emulator and reset the board.

 You can also run *./BUILD.sh monitor* to use esp-idf's terminal program, it will reset the boars automatically.

 ---